 The Cross of Jesus.
 It is the centerpiece of the Christian faith.
-People put it on their walls and desks, wear it around their necks and churches have it prominently displayed as a beacon expressing their allegiance to Jesus.
+We put it on our walls and desks at work.
+We wear it around our necks as jewelrt.
+Most churches have it prominently displayed as a beacon expressing our allegiance to Jesus.

 In 1 Corinthian 1, Paul lays out this concept: